 Hachimanmaki

-Make 40% of the burdock, and remove the bushy part in the middle as it has a bad texture.
-Cover with hot water in a pot, add the burdock and boil the bottom for about 15 minutes.
+Cut the burdock root into quarters and remove the bushy part in the middle as it has a bad texture.
+Pour hot water into a pot, add the burdock root and parboil for about 15 minutes

-Put [A] in a pot, heat it, add the boiled burdock and simmer for about 10 minutes.
-The broth will be used later, so don't throw it away.
+Put [A] into a pot and heat it, then add the parboiled burdock root and simmer for about 10 minutes.
+Set aside the broth as it will be used later

-Use chicken breast open.
-Cut off any protruding parts of the meat and cut open the meat to form as square as possible.
-If there are any thin pieces, layer the cut off meat and make it flat.
+Cut open the chicken breast and use it.
+Cut off any protruding parts and cut the meat open so that it is as square as possible.
+If there are any thin parts, stack the cut pieces on top of each other to make it flat

-Place the burdock in the middle of the cut meat, and roll it from the edges using the burdock as a core so that the skin is on the outside.
-Swap the oven sheet tightly and place in the freezer to semi-frozen state.
-Approximately 30 minutes to 1 hour.
+Place the burdock root in the center of the cut meat, and roll it up from the edge, with the skin side facing outwards.
+Wrap it tightly in baking paper and place in the freezer until semi-frozen.
+The recommended time is 30 minutes to 1 hour

-Once it is semi-freezer, remove the oven sheet, wrap the octopus thread and return it to room temperature.
+Once it is semi-frozen, remove the baking sheet, wrap it in fishing line and leave it to return to room temperature

-Place the frying pan over high heat and cook while rolling [6].
-Once the whole thing is browned, remove from the heat and pour 100cc of the burdock broth that was used in [2].
+Heat a frying pan over high heat and cook [6] while rolling it around.
+Once browned, remove from heat and pour in 100cc of the burdock root broth used in [2]

-Reheat the frying pan, add the seasonings from [B] and cover with aluminum foil.
-Once the whole thing is cooked, remove the drop lid and remove the water and simmer the sauce.
+Return the frying pan to the heat, add the seasonings in [B], and cover with aluminum foil.
+Once cooked through, remove the lid, evaporate the water, and simmer the sauce

-When the sauce is at a simmer, remove from the heat, remove the octopus thread and cut it into bite-sized pieces.
-Serve in a bowl and pour the remaining sauce over it to finish.
+Once the sauce has thickened, remove from the heat, remove the strings and cut into bite-sized pieces.
+Serve in a serving dish and pour the remaining sauce over it to finish

 -